markshust/docker-meteor/README.md

 ## Usage

-Just create a new `Dockerfile` in the root of your application:
+Just create a new `Dockerfile` in the root of your application, specifying the version of Node you want to use:

 ```
-FROM markoshust/meteor
+FROM markoshust/meteor:4.5
 ```

 Then, build your Docker image by running: